Gurrt/software-process/assignment-2/assignment2_combined.md

 All these characteristics contribute to a learning organization (with systems thinking integrating the other four).
 Scrum supports a shared vision, to a certain degree, by having a definition of done shared by all teams, working on the same product.
 Teams also reflect on their own performance and mental models during the retrospective in each sprint.
-When applying scrum at a larger scale, there is no inherent mechanism in Scrum to ensure a shared vision throughout the whole company.
+When applying Scrum at a larger scale, there is no inherent mechanism in Scrum to ensure a shared vision throughout the whole company.
 Other than the composition of Scrum teams, Scrum does not define how an organization should be structured and how changing company goals can be related back to the teams.

 ## 4.4 RUP